nhsuk/nhsuk-service-manual/README.md

 Code pushed to a branch starting with `review/2-` will deploy on the [review/2 environment](https://nhsuk-service-manual-review-wa-2-dev-uks.azurewebsites.net/).

+Code pushed to a branch starting with `review/3-` will deploy on the [review/3 environment](https://nhsuk-service-manual-review-wa-3-dev-uks.azurewebsites.net/).

 #### Development

 Code pushed to a branch starting with `dev/` will deploy on the [development environment](https://nhsuk-service-manual-wa-dev-uks.azurewebsites.net/).